Provisioning and Deprovisioning Policy

 Deprovisioning is the term used when account access is suspended or disabled from use.

 Generic Accounts are considered accounts not derived using the faculty, staff, or student naming convention.
 There is no corresponding ID associated with a Generic Account.
-These accounts fail to identify the person or entity using the account.
+These accounts do not identify the person or entity using the account.
 See the Generic Account Policy.

 IT Resources include computing, networking, communications, application, telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.